avidbiscuit/ait-wiki/content/faq.md

 #### Q: What perks do donators get?
 A:
-- Access to dev builds.
+- Access to beta builds for all our mods.
-- Special teasers.
+- Special teasers for up coming content.
-- Opportunity to test experimental dev builds on a server.
-- Access to other donator only channels including special priority suggestions.
+- Access to donator / beta tester only channels.

 #### Q: I got unfairly banned/I want to appeal my ban on the Discord/MC server!
 A: Talk with people who have the mod council role.